 Jemima Hoadley is an independent dance artist based in London.
 She is a dance maker, teacher and performer with 20+ years of professional experience.
 Jemima enjoys collaborating with other artists to create work and lead projects across the UK and internationally.

-Jemima is a Trainee Sign Language Interpreter (BSL), working in a variety of settings including community, professional, education and theatre.
+Jemima is a registered British Sign Language/English Interpreter (registered with NRCPD), working in a variety of settings including community, business, engineering, social care, fashion, conference, education and theatre.
 Candoco supported Jemima in her interpreter training with a vision of fostering in-house experience and expertise in Deaf access.

 Jemima has created and co-created many dance performance projects as a freelancer and with Candoco Dance Company.

 In 2017-2019 Jemima was invited to join Metal Culture’s Change Maker Lab, culminating in a day of protest and performance at The Space In Between, Unlimited Festival, London in 2018.

 Jemima facilitates dance training and projects in a variety of community and professional settings.
 She leads many projects for Candoco Dance Company in UK and abroad since 2013, including the youth programme.
 It was Jemima's work with Candoco's youth programme that made her discover a love for teaching and in 2014 she became director of Highfliers, a dance training company for dancers with learning disabilities.
 Highfliers was a pilot training programme and company enabling a group of gifted dancers with learning disabilities to access high level training and performance opportunities.
 The company toured works made in partnership with Ben Duke and Stopgap Dance.

 Jemima is a qualified Pilates teacher since 2005 and enjoys teaching in the community.